riccardogurzu/RiccardoGurzu/README.md

 ## Projects

 ### [Pairs Trading Strategy with a Machine Learning Approach](https://github.com/riccardogurzu/pair-trading-strategy)
-This project explores enhancing pairs trading strategies using traditional statistical models and Long-Short Term Memory (LSTM) neural networks.
+This study explores enhancing pairs trading strategies using traditional statistical models and Long-Short Term Memory (LSTM) neural networks.
 It involves data collection, cointegration analysis for pairs selection, model training, and backtesting to evaluate performance.

 ### [Deep Learning for Melanoma Tumor Detection](https://github.com/riccardogurzu/melanoma-tumor-detection)
 An academic project that uses Convolutional Neural Networks (CNN) developed with the Keras framework to accurately detect and classify melanoma tumors from a dataset of dermoscopic images, aiming to assist in early detection and diagnosis.